tpaau-17DB/libprettylogger/README.md

 use prettylogger::Logger;
 use prettylogger::config::Verbosity;

-// A `Logger` struct with default configuration let mut logger = Logger::default();
+// A `Logger` struct with default configuration: let mut logger = Logger::default();

 // Configure `Logger` to your liking